-*https://www.globenewswire.com/news-release/2019/07/13/1882256/0/en/2018-2025-Global-Biochar-Market-Size-Worth-USD-3-82-Billion-By-2025-CAGR-14-5.html

 The Asia Pacific biochar market is anticipated to be the fastest growing in the future, owing to the increasing biochar demand from food, pharmaceutical, agricultural, and clinical sectors.
 Strict environmental regulations, increasing use of biochar as livestock feedstock, growing demand for organic farming and its use as waste management material are expected to propel the Asia Pacific biochar marker over the forecast time period.
 It is expected to grow at a CAGR of 15.6% from 2016 to 2025.

 EWS has commissioned and commercially tested an ATS500 plant in Canada.
-After thorough testing, this plant has been relocated to the Hope BC area in a partnership with Yale First Nation; it is slated for recommissioning and commercial operation in September 2019.
+After thorough testing, this plant has been relocated to the Hope BC area in a partnership with Yale First Nation; it is slated for recommissioning and commercial operation within a few weeks.

-ATS technology has been selected as a solution to the waste challenges of six municipalities in Philippines.
-Although EWS’ right to locate plants is limited to Canada, this $400+ Million Philippine project indicates the dynamic potential of the ATS here in Canada.

-The company is already in talks with two municipalities and a First Nation here in Canada to manage their waste challenges with our ATS solution.
+EWS is already in talks with two municipalities and a First Nation here in Canada to manage their waste challenges with our ATS solution.

 The Transaction